yaoReadingCode/Projects/C Projects/Breadth First Search Program/README.md

-# Vertices Program
+# Breadth First Search Program
-The purpose of this program is to find the shortest paths between pairs of vertices.
+The purpose of this program is to find the shortest paths between pairs of vertices using the Breadth First Algorithm.

 ## Files
 	List.h-  	This file is a header file for the List ADT.
 It is what is included in the main Graph.c and FindPath program.